 Figure 3.
 Supervision and control based on Syclone and Dewesoft.

 In a hardware representation, Syclone X ensures the interface with the operator which only requires a simple web browser.
 The design is responsive and can be used on a laptop, mobile phone, or tablet.
-The server is hosted on the cross-platform Microsoft Edge and can be managed on a small PC or even a laptop.
+The cross-platform server is hosted on Edge and can be managed on a small PC or even a laptop.

 As the software is provided as a service solution, the application most often runs in the cloud.
-This can be hosted at the Eiffage CLEMESSY data center, or on the customer’s site.
+This can be hosted at the EES-Clemessy data center, or on the customer’s site.
 The interface with the processes is performed via classical PLC, IoT and data-acquisition front ends.

 The originality of the solution is that the Dewesoft DAQ systems are not only used as data-acquisition but also as “third party” EtherCAT slaves or via OPC-UA.